 SUBSPECIES: The Onion Burger.
 An excellent variant of the Diner Burger is The Onion Burger, where raw onions are pressed into the raw top of the patty while the first side is on the griddle, and, when it is flipped, they caramelize and get sweet in the grease and practically fuse to the burger's surface.
 Click here for my recipe for the perfect Diner Burger.

 It's really a stretch to call the cheeseburger a distinctive style of burger because, to make a cheeseburger, all you need to do is add cheese to any of the other burger species.
 Technically, the cheese is a condiment, or a topping, even though sometimes the cheese is placed between two thin patties to make the ever popular sub species called the Double Cheeseburger or The Big Baby on Chicago's Southside.
-Click here for my article on The Zen of Cheeseburgers.
+Click here for my article on The Science of Cheeseburgers.

 SUBSPECIES: Pizza Burgers.
 Top the burger with pizza sauce, which is often just tomato sauce with some oregano added, and melt mozzarella on top.
 Amp it up with mushrooms and onions if you wish.
 Despite its national popularity, I consider this just a variation on the cheeseburger.